Voilett-Roze/asus/Using-ipset.md

 sh /jffs/scripts/create-ipset-lists.sh
 ```

 You may also run `/jffs/scripts/create-ipset-lists.sh` from command line or reboot router to apply new blocking rules immediately.
+Note that if you change the script country list or any other part, it would need a router reboot to take effect: _There are checks to prevent it from reloading the sets if the sets are already existing._

 You can create a handy alias in your profile (in /opt/etc/profile or /jffs/configs/profile.add)